skgrange/saqgetr/cran-comments.md

   - Travis CI, Ubuntu 14.04.5 LTS, R 3.6.0

   - [win-builder](https://win-builder.r-project.org/), Windows Server 2008, (R-release and R-devel)

+  - R-Hub
+    - Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+    - Ubuntu Linux 16.04 LTS, R-release, GCC
+    - Fedora Linux, R-devel, clang, gfortran

 # R CMD check results

-The R CMD checks produce no errors or warnings but one note:
+The R CMD checks produce no errors or warnings but one note because this is a new submission:

 ```
 0 errors | 0 warnings | 1 note

+checking CRAN incoming feasibility ...
+NOTE
 Maintainer: 'Stuart K. Grange <stuart.grange@york.ac.uk>'
 New submission

-  Possibly mis-spelled words in DESCRIPTION:
-    pre (9:46)
 ```

-The spell check is a false positive.

 # Other comments

 This is a new package.

+There are two examples which can take longer than five seconds to run.
+Therefore have been documented with the use of `donttest` (`get_saq_observations` and `get_saq_simple_summaries`).

 # Downstream dependencies